-Andres is an Open Space Technician II, responsible for operating and maintaining all the Authority lands.
+Andres is an Open Space Ranger II, responsible for operating and maintaining all the Authority lands.
 His favorite tasks are building new trail systems and opening preserves, which fulfills his passion to leave a legacy of protected lands for future generations to appreciate.
 Andres enjoys visiting national parks and spends most of his free time watching his children play sports.
 Next time you're out on the trails there is a good chance you'll see him, so be sure to say hello!

-As an Open Space Technician, Andy gets the opportunity to manage over 22,000 acres of open space with his dedicated and talented co-workers.
+As an Open Space Ranger, Andy gets the opportunity to manage over 22,000 acres of open space with his dedicated and talented co-workers.
 Andy is a Bay Area native who knew at a very young age that he wanted to work in the golden hills of Santa Clara Valley!
 When he is not at work, Andy enjoys playing baseball on his travel team, fishing and BBQing as much as possible.
 GO GIANTS!!!!!!

-Cliff is an Open Space Technician for the Authority.
+Cliff is an Open Space Ranger for the Authority.
 His tasks include, patrolling Authority lands, maintaining trails, and educating the public about the Authority’s mission.
 In 2016 Cliff attended the California Trails and Greenways Conference, where he represented the Authority in accepting a Merit award.
 He is currently in the Park Management program at West Valley College, and on his days off, Cliff enjoys cycling and day trips throughout California.

 Dana Cory Litwin, CVA, is the Volunteer Programs Administrator for the Authority, and joined the agency in 2010.
 She has over 14 years' experience building volunteer and community engagement programs, and was a featured keynote speaker at the National Conference on Volunteering and Service, 2016.
 She enjoys mentoring other volunteer program peers, and for extra fun she produces and performs music and comedy.
 Dana holds the Certification in Volunteer Administration (CVA), serves on the Board of Directors for the Association of Leaders in Volunteer Engagement (AL!VE). and is a member of the National Association of Volunteer Programs in Local Government (NAVPLG).

-Daniel is an Open Space Technician for the Authority.
+Daniel is an Open Space Ranger for the Authority.
 He gets to work with his hands, mind, and friends; to both help protect nature and make it inviting for people to experience.
 Daniel graduated from West Valley College with an Associate degree in science for Park Management.
 The classes taught him a profound respect for nature and changed the very way he sees the planet.
 It was his awakening to the truth of life and importance of its knowledge.
 The Earth is speaking, go out and listen.